Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 operator explicitly provides the commitment opening.

 Beyond the log tree, the second potential source of privacy leaks is the prefix tree.
-When receiving proofs of inclusion and non-inclusion from the prefix tree, users also receive indirect information about what other valid lookup keys exist.
+When receiving proofs of inclusion from the prefix tree, users also receive indirect information about what other valid lookup keys exist.
 To prevent this, all lookup keys are processed through a Verifiable Random Function, or VRF {{!I-D.irtf-cfrg-vrf}}.